Indiana Woman's Suffrage Association: History

 The Indiana Women’s Suffrage Association, originally organized as the Indiana Women’s Rights Association (IWRA) grew out of an initial meeting held in Dublin, Wayne County, Indiana on October 15.
 1851.
-By the second meeting, held in 1852 in Richmond, Indiana, IWRA had established four committees dealing with “women’s labor & renumeration; women’s legal conditions; women’s social position; and women’s education.”
+By the second meeting, held in 1852 in Richmond, Indiana, IWRA had established four committees dealing with "women’s labor & remuneration; women’s legal conditions; women’s social position; and women’s education."
 Frequent speakers at these early meetings were suffragists, Francis Dana Gage, Lucretia Mott, and Ernestine Rose.
 In January 1859, Dr. Mary F Thomas, Agnes Cook, and Mary Birdsall, publicly spoke to the Indiana General Assembly and presented a petition asking for equal property rights and the vote.
 IWRA did not hold meetings between 1860 and 1869.

-In 1869, members renamed the organization the Indiana Women’s Suffrage Association (IWSA) and refocused its efforts on obtaining suffrage.
+In 1869, members renamed the organization the Indiana Women's Suffrage Association (IWSA) and refocused its efforts on obtaining suffrage.
 Susan B Anthony and Lucy Stone spoke at the 1870 meeting and the IWSA affiliated with the American Woman Suffrage Association.
 IWSA again presented a petition to the Indiana General Assembly in 1873.
 Disagreements arose between Helen Gougar, president of IWSA, and other Indiana suffrage leaders over the focus of the association.
 While meetings were held after 1884, minutes do not exist, and the organization appears to have dissolved by 1899.
 Other suffrage groups organized including the Indiana State Suffrage Association (1899), and later the Indiana Equal Suffrage Association (1906), and the Woman's Franchise League of Indiana (1911).